hyeste/Ursys-PiHole/README.md

 ### Networking

 The VPC `pihole-ca-vpc` is hosted in ca-central-1, has the default VPC settings except for "DNS hostnames: Enabled", and is assigned the IPv4 CIDR block 10.0.0.0/16.
 It has two public subnets, `pihole-subnet-ca-central-1a` and `pihole-subnet-ca-central-1b`, which are located in the Availability zones ca-central-1a and ca-central-1b respectively.
-Both subnets have the default public subnet settings except for "Auto-assign public IPv4 address: Yes". `pihole-ca-vpc` also has the internet gateway `pihole-igw`, the route table `pihole-ca-rt`, the DHCP option set `pihole-DHCP`, the elastic IP addresses `pihole-eip-1a` and `pihole-eip-1b`, the NACL `pihole-nacl`, and the security groups `pihole-CAN-sg`, `pihole-CAN-efs-sg`, and `pihole-asg-sg`. `pihole-DHCP` and `pihole-nacl` both have default values. `pihole-ca-rt` routes local traffic to the `pihole-ca-vpc` CIDR and routes all other IPv4 traffic to `pihole-igw`.
+Both subnets have the default public subnet settings except for "Auto-assign public IPv4 address: Yes". `pihole-ca-vpc` also has the internet gateway `pihole-igw`, the route table `pihole-ca-rt`, the DHCP option set `pihole-DHCP`, the elastic IP addresses `pihole-eip-1a` and `pihole-eip-1b`, the NACL `pihole-nacl`, and the security groups `pihole-CAN-sg`, `pihole-CAN-efs-sg`, and `pihole-alb-sg`. `pihole-DHCP` and `pihole-nacl` both have default values. `pihole-ca-rt` routes local traffic to the `pihole-ca-vpc` CIDR and routes all other IPv4 traffic to `pihole-igw`.

 While running the Pi-hole, `pihole-ca-vpc` has eight network interfaces.
 Interfaces with names ending in "-1a" or "-1b" are located in `pihole-subnet-ca-central-1a` or `pihole-subnet-ca-central-1b` respectively.
 Two unnamed interfaces are attached to the Pi-hole instances and delete on instance termination; replacement interfaces are automatically created and attached when more instances are launched. `pihole-efs-mount-1a` and `pihole-efs-mount-1b` are attached to the EFS filesystem `pihole-nfs`. `pihole-nlb-node-1a` and `pihole-nlb-node-1b` are nodes for the network load balancer `pihole-nlb`. `pihole-alb-node-1a` and `pihole-alb-node-1b` are nodes for the application load balancer `pihole-alb`.

-### EC2

-The Pi-hole runs from two t2.micro EC2 instances, which each run a [Pi-hole server from a Docker container](https://hub.docker.com/r/pihole/pihole/) created via Compose.
-Instances run the Amazon Linux 2 AMI `pihole-ami` and create volumes using the EBS snapshot `pihole-snapshot`.
-The EFS file system `pihole-nfs` is automatically mounted to instances and stores Pi-hole database files.
-Container logs are sent to CloudWatch using the Docker logging driver [awslogs](https://docs.docker.com/config/containers/logging/awslogs/).

-Pi-hole instances are launched through the auto-scaling group `pihole-asg`, which uses the launch template `pihole-template`.
-It is configured to launch t2.micro instances that run `pihole-ami`, use the key pair file `ursys.pem`, use the security group `pihole-CAN-sg`, and are assigned the IAM instance profile `pihole-logging-role`. `pihole-asg` launches instances into `pihole-ca-vpc` subnets `pihole-subnet-ca-central-1a` and `pihole-subnet-ca-central-1b`.
-The desired number of instances, minimum number of instances, and maximum number of instances are all two. `pihole-asg` is attached to the network load balancer `pihole-nlb` and the application load balancer `pihole-alb`.

-After being launched, traffic to instances is balanced by `pihole-nlb` and `pihole-alb`. `pihole-nlb` has cross-zone load balancing enabled and has two elastic IP addresses associated: `pihole-eip-1a` is attached to `pihole-nlb-node-1a` and holds the IPv4 address 15.156.33.54; `pihole-eip-1b` is attached to `pihole-nlb-node-1b` and holds 99.79.18.163. `pihole-nlb` listens for TCP traffic on port 80 as well as TCP and UDP traffic on port 53.
-Traffic on port 80 is forwarded to the ALB-type target group `pihole-tg-alb`, which directs traffic to `pihole-alb`.
-Traffic on port 53 is forwarded to the instance-type target group `pihole-tg-dns`, which is routed to instances. `pihole-alb` listens for HTTP traffic on port 80 and forwards it to `pihole-tg-http`, which is routed to instances.
-Sticky sessions are enabled for `pihole-tg-http` for ten minutes using the load balancer cookie type.

-### Volumes and Network File System
+### Volumes, AMI, and Network File System

-Pi-hole instances use EBS volumes created from the EBS snapshot `pihole-snapshot`, which was created after running the following commands on a t2.micro EC2 instance running [Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type](https://aws.amazon.com/marketplace/pp/prodview-zc4x2k7vt6rpu).
+Pi-hole instances run the Amazon Linux 2 AMI `pihole-ami` and use EBS volumes created from the snapshot `pihole-snapshot`.
+This AMI and its associated snapshot were created after running the following commands on a t2.micro EC2 instance running [Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type](https://aws.amazon.com/marketplace/pp/prodview-zc4x2k7vt6rpu).

 In order, these commands perform the following functions:

-- update YUM, install Docker, start the Docker service, add the default user to the "docker" group, install the Amazon EFS client, create the directory `/home/ec2-user/efs` and mount `pihole-nfs` to it, edit `/etc/fstab` to mount `pihole-nfs` on instance boot, install the Compose plugin and create associated directories, enable the Docker service to start on instance boot, create the `docker-compose.yml` build file, start the containerised Pi-hole service
+- update YUM, install Docker, start the Docker service, add the default user to the "docker" group, install the Amazon EFS client, create the directory "/home/ec2-user/efs" and mount `pihole-nfs` to it, edit "/etc/fstab" to mount `pihole-nfs` to "/home/ec2-user/efs" on instance boot, install the Compose plugin and create associated directories, enable the Docker service to start on instance boot, create the `docker-compose.yml` build file, start the containerised Pi-hole service

 ```
 sudo yum update -y && sudo amazon-linux-extras install docker -y && sudo service docker start && sudo usermod -a -G docker ec2-user && sudo yum install -y amazon-efs-utils && mkdir efs && sudo mount -t efs -o tls fs-0dfebd13114c47b28:/ efs && sudo echo "fs-0dfebd13114c47b28.efs.ca-central-1.amazonaws.com:/ /home/ec2-user/efs nfs4 nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport,_netdev 0 0" >> /etc/fstab